 The “platform” model has turned into a hugely popular business model.
 Contractors can build profiles, apply to projects with proposals and start creating a trusted profile to secure more customers.

-Clients can post jobs and approve proposals with a relatively hands on or hands off approach.
+Clients can post temporary contract or fixed-term contract jobs and approve proposals with a relatively hands on or hands off approach.
+They can also detail job descriptions and perks, such as flexible working hours, ongoing professional training, an inclusive and diverse setting, or a hybrid working model.

-Here’s a selection of some of the best platforms to find work.
+Here’s a selection of some of the best platforms to find flexible working contract jobs in London and the UK.

 TalMix launched in 2011 and has grown significantly in the last few years.

-With a network of over 50,000 consultants in 150 countries, they are able to offer a huge variety of expertise on projects which makes it an appealing place for companies to post opportunities.
+With a network of over 50,000 consultants in 150 countries, they are able to offer a huge variety of expertise on projects in the City of London and the whole of the United Kingdom, which makes it an appealing place for companies to post opportunities.

-Registration is pretty straight forward and you’ll build up a profile with previous experience and once you start getting projects, you’ll get reviewed on the platform.
+Registration is pretty straight forward.
+You’ll build up a profile with previous experience and once you start getting projects, you’ll get reviewed on the platform.
 There are a huge variety of different expertise that you can flag that you have and projects come in from all over the world.

-You’ll need more than 3 years experience to sign up but there seem to be roles for junior analysts that can speak multiple languages.
+You’ll need more than three years' experience to sign up, but there seem to be roles for junior analysts that can speak multiple languages.

 TopTal prides itself on connecting companies to the top 3% of talent.
 For consultants, the TopTal Projects is a resource that companies can use to create a strong team of seasoned experts.